<< Back to Care Sheets

 at least 4 times a week but preferably at every feeding and adults

-1-2 times per week.
+1 to 2 times per week.
 Egg laying females should also get dusted food

 items at every feeding as they are using large amounts of calcium to